How to Transition to Outsourced RCM Services From an In-House Setup

 We know the thought of moving to RCM for doctors, practice owners, and other stakeholders is considerable.
-That’s why it's critical to cover some common fears associated in collaborating with an RCM service.
+That’s why it's critical to cover some common fears associated with collaborating with a revenue cycle management service.

-Advanced Data Systems has vast experience (since 1977!) in helping hundreds and hundreds of new clients transition from their existing services and systems to our platforms, including to MedicsRCM either as first-time RCM services clients, or from existing RCM services to MedicsRCM.
+Advanced Data Systems has vast experience (since 1977!) in helping hundreds and hundreds of new clients transition from their existing medical services billing services and systems to our platforms, including MedicsRCM either as first-time revenue cycle management services clients or from existing revenue cycle management services from MedicsRCM.
 I’ve been involved in dozens of those to-ADS transitions and know the “fear questions” and considerations.
 Hopefully what we’ve presented here will help.

 Benefits of Switching to an RCM Service

 Moving to an RCM service should provide the following benefits:

 - a dramatic increase in cash flow as revenue from insurance claims submitted by the RCM company and patient payments begin to come in

 - an equally as dramatic decrease in denials by way of proactive denial alerts

 - an ability to operate efficiently through high levels of intelligent automation as supported by the RCM company

 - the RCM company’s expertise in medical coding by specialty and as it applies to E/M and CCI editing